 Most consumers who walk up to a new vehicle to look at the window sticker go straight to the price.
 When I attend auto shows or walk into dealerships, I do the same thing.
 It is what we are all most interested in, but the truth is, there is a lot more information you should be looking at as well.

 For instance, a car’s window sticker will not only tell you the EPA fuel economy estimates, but you can learn the estimated annual fuel costs, and how the car you are looking at stacks up against the average of all cars regarding your annual cost of fuel.
 You get the city, highway, and combined mileage of the vehicle, except in the case of three-quarter ton and larger trucks which are exempt from the EPA rules.
-It will tell you how many gallons of gas it will take to travel 100 miles, and of course it will tell you that your actual mileage may vary.

 If the vehicle has been crash rated by the National Highway Traffic Safety Administration, those important ratings are on the window sticker too, with 5 Star being the top rating.

 For those people interested in where the car was built and how many of the parts are made in America, that information is on the window sticker.
 I can also tell that Los Angeles, CA. was the final assembly point of the car.

 On every window sticker, there are also details of the different coverage of the factory warranty, including the bumper-to-bumper warranty, the powertrain coverage, how long you have roadside assistance, and emission coverage.